Leading on the Left

 This is not a lecture.
 We're moving through the landscape, locating ourselves in it, and leaving with a concrete plan for what to do between now and November.

-01 — Why Black voters opting out and what that means
+01 — Why Black voters are opting out

 Many Black voters are beginning to question what sustained loyalty has produced in return.
 Not just representation in messaging, but protection in policy.
 Not just presence in campaign ads, but power in decision-making spaces.